dedica-team/nivio/docs/source/output.rst

 ---------

 Nivio indexes all landscape items in an in-memory search engine called Lucene.
-You can build sophisticated queries on various item fields (see Model).
+You can build sophisticated queries on various item fields (see :ref:`Model and Syntax`).
 For further information see https://www.lucenetutorial.com/lucene-query-syntax.html

 Modifying Item Appearance